ProsperWorks/copper-sdk/examples/basic_iframe/README.md

 ```
 *Notice*

 Currently, the app will not load when it's loaded in top frame.
-It must be inside prosperworks integration environment.
+It must be inside copper integration environment.
 Please add an integration app in your company so you can test it.(The url should be https://localhost:8080 for the app)